Deirdre Weymann, BC Cancer

 Dr Julia Langton is the Director for Research, Evaluation & Data at Foundry BC.
 Prior to that she led the evaluation and impact analysis team at BC’s health research funding agency (Michael Smith Health Research BC; MSHR BC).
 She has extensive experience in applied health services research and developing and implementing performance measurement/evaluation frameworks.
 She has led teams to develop evidence-informed communications products designed to enable learning and improve practice and policy including peer reviewed publications, reports, blogs, presentations, book chapters and web-resources.

-This seminar will be conducted in a hybrid format, with in-person attendance in the School of Population and Public Health and virtual attendance via Zoom.
-Please contact Joyce (email@example.com) to RSVP in person or for the Zoom link.
+This seminar will be conducted virtually via Zoom.
+Please contact Joyce (email@example.com) for the Zoom link.